shalombebx/oil-spill-risk-classifier/README.md

 > ⚠️ **Critical Interpretation:** The high Weighted F1 of 0.9426 is driven almost entirely by the
 > Minor class (support = 2,536).
 The model currently fails to identify Major spills (F1 = 0.00)
 > and struggles significantly with Medium (F1 = 0.06) due to the extreme class imbalance.
 This is
-> an acknowledged limitation of the current iteration — see Future Work below.
+> an acknowledged limitation of the current iteration, see Future Work below.

 ---